saadzafar0/cv-assignment/RearGuard/README.md

 A bare React Native Android app that turns a phone mounted facing backward in a car into a real-time rear-collision warning system.
-The rear camera streams frames through an on-device MobileNet-SSD COCO TFLite model; the bounding-box pixel width of the nearest detected vehicle is converted into a real-world distance via the pinhole-camera formula and mapped to coloured alert zones.
+The rear camera streams frames through an on-device EfficientDet-Lite2 (INT8) TFLite model; the bounding-box pixel width of the nearest detected object is converted into a real-world distance via the pinhole-camera formula and mapped to coloured alert zones.

 | Zone    | Distance      | UI                | Audio          | Haptics      |